Parima Tapirapecó National Park

 Parima Tapirapecó National Park (Parque Nacional Parima Tapirapecó) is a Venezuelan national park in the southern state of Amazonas.

 Location

 The Parima Tapirapecó National Park is in the Atabapo and Río Negro municipalities.
 It is the 5th largest national park in the world and the 2nd largest in South America.

-Established in August 1991, it has an area of 38,290 km^{2} (15,000 mile²), and is the largest national park in Venezuela.
+Established in August 1991, it has an area of 38,290 km^{2} (15,000 sq mi), and is the largest national park in Venezuela.
 The area protects the headwaters of the Orinoco, likewise the natural space and culture of the Yanomami ethnic group.

 Environment

 The park is in the Guayanan Highlands moist forests ecoregion.

 "The main types of vegetation in Parima-Tapirapecó National Park are evergreen lowland forests and submontane and montane forests.
 There are also large areas of mostly secondary savannas in the southern Parima uplands."